How to Choose an Executive Coach

 The International Coaching Federation has a parallel system—ACC, PCC, and MCC levels.
 Requirements differ slightly from EMCC, but the principle’s the same: higher levels mean more training, more practice, more rigorous assessment.

 Why do credentials matter?
 Because good coaching isn’t just asking questions or offering support.
 Effective coaches understand adult development theory.
-They work across multiple system levels—individual, team, organization.
+They work across multiple system levels—individual, team, organisation.
 They manage the coaching relationship skillfully.
 They use evidence-based approaches adapted to each client.
 Professional training and credentialing help ensure coaches have actually developed these capabilities.

 That said, credentials aren’t everything.
 A newly credentialed coach with limited life experience might struggle working with senior executives.
 Meanwhile, someone with decades of board-level experience and slightly lower credentials might serve you brilliantly.
 The combination matters—credentialing that ensures coaching skill, plus relevant experience that creates quick understanding of the contexts and pressures you face.